Harvinator/back-end-instructions/readme.txt

 3. **Add in an excerpt, if desired.**  The excerpt would be a good spot to give a small description of what's going on in this post.
 I find it very useful to place timestamps (and a small description of what you find at each timestamp) in the excerpt section.
 Whatever you place in the excerpt area will show up below the content.

 4. **Regarding Shortcodes ** Several people have asked me, in the past, to make it possible to write shortcodes without having them parsed, so people can give examples of how to write and use the shortcodes.
 The good thing about moving the shortcodes into the help menu is that the help menu is meant for static text only, and shortcodes are completely stripped.
 I've provided a method for putting shortcode content in the instructional post without having it stripped, and without parsing the information.
 Simply replace the "[" and "]" with "{{" and "}}".
-Your shortcodes will display (not be parsed) so you can teach people whow to use them.
+Your shortcodes will display (not be parsed) so you can teach people how to use them.

 	*NOTE* On the front end of the site, the shortcodes WILL be parsed.
 For example: {{gallery}} will actually work exactly like [gallery] when viewing on the front end, and display your gallery of images; but {{gallery}} will display [gallery] on the back end.